-As of March 16, 2022, we have six full-time employees and one part-time employee.
-We have five independent contractors, who are part of our management team.
+As of March 14, 2023, we had six full-time employees, one part-time employee and five contractors, six of whom collectively comprise our management team.
 All but one of these individuals holds a Ph.D. or an M.D.
-Our employees and contractors are located in Massachusetts, Connecticut and Georgia.
-The Company is continuing the process of converting contract and consulting management team members into regular employees and expects to add up to five additional employees during 2022.
+Our employees and contractors are located in Lexington, Massachusetts, Connecticut and Atlanta, Georgia.
 None of our employees is represented by a labor union or covered under a collective bargaining agreement.

 Our human capital resources objectives include, as applicable, identifying, recruiting, retaining, incentivizing and integrating our existing and additional employees.
-The principal purposes of our equity incentive plans are to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards.
+The principal purposes of our equity incentive plan is to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards.